IlyaPavlik/devices-browser-demo/README.md

 feature:

 - datastore - includes a storing logic
+- network - includes a logic related to working with server.
 - device - includes logic for device management
 - navigation - includes constants for navigation
 - ui-code - includes general logic for UI